 APIs also use authentication to perform rate-limiting.
 Developers typically use APIs to build interesting applications or services.
 In order to ensure that it remains available and responsive for all users, an API will prevent you from making too many requests in too short a time.
 We call this restriction rate limiting.
 It ensures that one user can't overload the API server by making too many requests too fast.

-In this mission, we'll explore the GitHub API and use it to pull some interesting data on repositories and users.
+In this lesson, we'll explore the GitHub API and use it to pull some interesting data on repositories and users.
 As you work with the GitHub API, you’ll learn about authentication and writing code that respects the APIs rate limit requirements.
-By the end of this mission, you should feel comfortable with the fundamentals of API usage and you’ll have the skills you need to connect to most mainstream APIs and get data from them.
+By the end of this lesson, you should feel comfortable with the fundamentals of API usage and you’ll have the skills you need to connect to most mainstream APIs and get data from them.

 (GitHub is a site for hosting code.
-If you haven't looked at it, learn more about Github and why it can be a useful place to host your portfolio by checking out our mission on setting up Github.)
+If you haven't looked at it, learn more about Github and why it can be a useful place to host your portfolio by checking out our lesson on setting up Github.)

 2. API Authentication